-Think both short-term and long-term here.
-Saving up for a vacation, or saving up for retirement?
+Think both short-term and long-term here: saving up for a vacation, or saving up for retirement?
 Outside of personal goals, you can think more generally about goals for your assets themselves.
 For example, perhaps you want to maximize the return on your investments all while staying within a certain risk threshold.
-Or maybe you want to achieve a certain cashflow rate from your existing assets, such as real estate.
+Or maybe you want to achieve a certain cash flow rate from your existing assets, such as real estate.

-The exciting thing about building your own financial dashboard is that you get to track exactly the metrics you want to track and leave out the ones you don’t care about.
-But this means that of course your goals need to be crystal clear going in.
+The exciting thing about building your own financial dashboard is that you get to track precisely the metrics you want to track and leave out the ones you don’t care about.
+But this means that your goals need to be crystal clear going in.
 So however you choose to think about your goals and however many you have, get your list tight and prioritized before moving forward with developing your dash.

 Step Two: Round Up Your Financial Assets

-Next up you’re going to round up the financial assets that you want to be visible on your financial dashboard.
+Next up, you’re going to round up the financial assets that you want to be visible on your financial dashboard.

-Chances are this means accounting for all of your financial assets but, again, a bonus of doing it yourself means you get to make that call.
+Chances are this means accounting for all of your financial assets.
+But, again, a bonus of doing it yourself means you get to make that call.

-Having a clear view of all the elements you want to track will help you plan ahead for how your financial dashboard might need to be laid out, what kind of visual aids you might want, and so on.
+Having a clear view of all the elements you want to track will help you plan for how your financial dashboard might need to be laid out, what kind of visual aids you might want, and so on.

 Remember that pretty much anything that you own — physical or otherwise — can be considered an asset and can factor into your wealth goals and impact your financial dashboard.
 So don’t forget those domains you invested in, your cryptocurrency portfolio, or of course those paintings that your grandmother gave you from her good friend Georgia O'Keeffe!